 Join us for a look at some background information on the literature of this era that can help readers understand and enjoy it.
 For an overview of the culture, authors, themes, and major works of this prolific and seminal era, click the “Continue Reading” link under the London river view painting.
 To skip the overview and go directly to the Restoration and 18th Century Timeline, or to any specific section of it, use the links just above “Continue Reading.”

-The blue links will skip the rest of this background article and go directly to the Timeline.
+The blue link will skip the rest of this background article and go directly to the Timeline and Reading List.

-To read more of this background post, click “Continue Reading” button just below them.
+To read more of this background post, click “Continue Reading” button just below.

 What is the Enlightenment?